5 BEST Nano Protein Skimmers for Cleaner Saltwater Tanks

 2. Regularly clean the intake pump by making sure it’s free of debris – this will preserve its ability to suck water.

-3. Don’t scrub the inside of the skimmer or the collection cup too often – cleaning these parts too much will may mean you need to break it in again
+3. Don’t scrub the inside of the skimmer or the collection cup too often – cleaning these parts too much may mean you need to break it in again

 If you skip these tasks, you’ll end up with the collected waste overflowing back into the tank – the exact opposite of a skimmer’s purpose.